sergueik/powershell_samples/external/csharp/powershell_script_starter/README.md

 ```text
 Runtime operation halted by call to System.Environment.FailFast()
 ```

+there will be Windows Error Reporting event logs created because of the way the service termiates itself.

 NOTE: the example Powershell `c:\temp\pstest.ps1` has to be a console appplication e.g.